Coronavirus in the US: Trump says governors play 'political game' with COVID-19 tests

-WASHINGTON -- President Donald Trump accused Democrats on Monday of playing "a very dangerous political game" by insisting there is a shortage of tests for the coronavirus.
-But Democratic Kansas Gov. Laura Kelly, expressing the frustration of many state leaders, said the federal response has simply not been "good enough."
+WASHINGTON -- A chorus of governors from both parties pushed back hard Monday after President Donald Trump accused Democrats of playing "a very dangerous political game" by insisting there is a shortage of tests for the coronavirus.
+The governors countered that the White House must do more to help states do the testing that's needed before they can ease up on stay-at-home orders.

+Kansas's Democratic Gov. Laura Kelly said the current federal effort "really is not good enough if we're going to be able to start to open our economy.
+We cannot do that safely without the tests in place."

-Trump's latest blast came even as Vice President Mike Pence assured governors the federal government is working around-the-clock to help them ramp up testing.
+The plea for stepped-up coordination came on the latest day when the Trump administration provided discordant messaging: Trump blasted state leaders on Twitter for being too dependent on federal government, while Vice President Mike Pence assured governors the government was working around-the-clock to help them ramp up testing.

-Pence sought to soften the Trump administration's message amid growing clamor from governors of both parties for a national testing strategy to help secure in-demand supplies like testing swabs and chemical reagents.
-Trump said Sunday that he could use the Defense Production Act to compel one company to manufacture swabs.
+Pence sought to soften the administration's message amid growing clamor from governors of both parties for a national testing strategy to help secure in-demand supplies like testing swabs and chemical reagents.
+White House senior adviser Peter Navarro said the Department of Defense is finalizing negotiations with Puritan Medical Products of Guilford, Maine, to ramp up production of nasal swabs under the Defense Production Act.

 "When it comes to testing, we're here to help," Pence told governors during a videoconference from the headquarters of the Federal Emergency Management Agency.
 The Associated Press obtained audio of the call.

-Pence said the administration sent an email to officials in each state on Monday detailing current testing capacity by state.
+Pence said the administration sent an email to officials on Monday detailing current testing capacity by state.
 But Maryland's Republican Gov. Larry Hogan said much of the unused lab machinery listed for his state by the administration was in federal labs that the state does not have access to.
 Pence agreed to open up federal labs to help states.
+Hogan announced Monday the state received 500,000 tests from South Korea-a "game-changing" deal that was negotiated by his wife, Yumi Hogan, who grew up outside Seoul.

+"They want the states to take the lead, and we have to go out and do it ourselves, and so that's exactly what we did," Hogan said.

 In Kansas, officials have said they would like to do 15,500 additional tests to sample the population to determine the prevalence of the coronavirus.
-Kansas has among the lowest testing rates of any state, about half of the national rate.
+Kansas has about half the national testing rate.

-"That's not good enough, and it really is not good enough if we're going to be able to start to open our economy.
-We cannot do that safely without the tests in place," Gov. Kelly said.

-She said part of the problem has been caused by how FEMA has gone about distributing the testing material and other supplies.
+Kelly said part of the problem has been caused by how FEMA has gone about distributing testing material and other supplies.

-In the past, she said the federal government typically has had FEMA act as a single buyer of materials, which are then distributed to the states, which inventory it and send it to local agencies.
-She said during the pandemic FEMA has been distributing roughly half of its supplies that way and half directly to counties or individual hospitals.

-She said the result is that the state does not have a good handle on what's being sent and where.
-And with staffing thin, it must spend crucial time validating information from the federal government about what testing and personal protective equipment supplies it is receiving.
+In Ohio, Republican Gov. Mike DeWine said his state is working with another federal agency, the Food and Drug Administration, to find a source of reagent, the chemical used to analyze test results, so it can ramp up testing.
+"A lot of good things are going on, but we're not there yet," DeWine said.
+"And we've got a ways to go."

+Democratic Montana Gov. Steve Bullock said his state received 5,000 nasal swabs on Monday from FEMA - evidence the federal government is listening.
+But he added: "It doesn't get us far enough."

+"What the states will run into is when you talk to those labs ... they buy machines and equipment from national manufacturers," Cuomo said.
+"And those labs can only run as many tests as the national manufacturers provide them chemicals, reagents and lab kits."

+Pennsylvania's Democratic Gov. Tom Wolf said, "We need the reagents, we need the test kits and I think that's the sort of general cry from other states."

-As Pence spoke with the governors, Trump took to Twitter with a more combative tone, complaining that the "radical left" and "Do Nothing Democrats" were playing politics with their complaints about a lack of tests.
+As Pence spoke with the governors, Trump took to Twitter with a more combative tone than his vice president, complaining that the "radical left" and "Do Nothing Democrats" were playing politics with their complaints about a lack of tests.

 The president in recent days has repeatedly compared governors' concerns about a lack of screening capacity to earlier complaints that the states did not have enough ventilators to keep up with the federal government's projections of individuals who would become hospitalized during the virus outbreak.